My Plantiful Cooking

 • Add milk and water to a saucepan and bring the mixture to a boil.
 Then, add barley.

 • Cook on medium to medium-low for 40-45 minutes, stirring occasionally.
-You might need to stir it more frequently towards the end to prevent barley from burning.
+Stir it more frequently towards the end, to prevent barley from burning at the bottom.

 • Once barley is done cooking, stir in maple syrup, vanilla extract, and ground cinnamon.